guardrails-ai/guardrails/docs/cookbooks/deploying_aws.md

-# Deploying Guardrails Server on AWS
+# AWS - Deploying Guardrails Server

 Guardrails allows you to deploy a dedicated server to run guard executions while continuing to use the Guardrails SDK as you do today.